Angel Sanctuary Anime Review

 US DVD Review

-The DVD was one of USM's better releases in their newer-style DVDs.
+The DVD was one of the better releases among USM's newer-style DVDs.
 To start with, the video is crisp and bright, as is the audio--no significant problems that I noticed.
 The episodes are indexed, the full bilingual cast is included (at the end--the entire original credits, and even opening copyright screen, are intact for all three episodes), and there are even a variety of fun special features: Character sketches, other artwork, a really cheesy quiz game, and one of USM's "making of" videos about the dubbing process.
 As with similar bonus flicks, you'll get to meet some of the actors, watch a bit of acting, and get various people's thoughts on the story and characters--interesting stuff.
 There are also some (Windows-only) DVD-ROM bits to see, including scripts and browseable images (the same as the ones you can get to through the menus).

 After USM went out of business, AnimeWorks picked up the license, and currently has an "Enhanced Edition" DVD available.
 It lists bilingual audio and subtitles, but no other special features.